ThinkDataEd/curriculum/docs/unit1/lesson15.md

 3. Next, inform students that *The Bureau of Labor Statistics* (BLS) collects data about Americans’ daily time use and that they will be exploring time use through an interactive graphic.

-4. Ask students to go to the multimedia graphic at the following URL:<br>
+4. Ask students to go to the multimedia graphic at the following URL:[https://flowingdata.com/2021/09/21/how-men-and-women-spend-their-days/](https://flowingdata.com/2021/09/21/how-men-and-women-spend-their-days/ "https://flowingdata.com/2021/09/21/how-men-and-women-spend-their-days/")
-    <ul><a href= "https://flowingdata.com/2015/11/10/counting-the-hours/">Counting the hours</a></ul><ul><a href="https://flowingdata.com/2016/12/06/how-people-like-you-spend-their-time/">How people like you spend their time</a></ul><ul><a href ="https://flowingdata.com/2015/11/30/most-common-use-of-time-by-age-and-sex/">Most common use of time by age and sex</a></ul><ul><a href="https://flowingdata.com/2015/12/15/a-day-in-the-life-of-americans/">A day in the life of americans</a></ul>

 5. Students will spend 10 minutes exploring the interactive graphic.
 Their task is to answer the following questions (display questions to students):

     100. What variables are represented in this graphic? <span style="color:grey">***The variables represented are activities that Americans spend their time doing.
-These include sleeping, eating, traveling, socializing, etc.***</span>
+These include sleeping, working, traveling, etc. Gender, employment status and weekday/weekend are also variables that are represented.***</span>

-    100. Explain what the graphic is telling you. <span style="color:grey">***The graphic shows how much time Americans over the age of 15 are spending doing these activities.
-This information is broken down by different categories of Americans (e.g., gender, ethnicity) and the percentage of Americans doing particular activity at a particular time (e.g., 5% of Americans are working at 6:00 am).
-The average time spent on a particular activity is also shown (e.g., average time spent at work for all Americans is 3 hours and 25 minutes).***</span>
+    100. Explain what the graphic is telling you. <span style="color:grey">***The graphic shows the proportion of people living in the United States, broken down by employment status and gender, who are engaged in different activities (Denoted by the colors) at different times of the day.***</span>

-    100. Where did the data come from? <span style="color:grey">***The data come from thousands of Americans over the age of 15 who took a survey recalling every minute of a day in 2008.***</span>
+    100. Where did the data come from? <span style="color:grey">***The data come from thousands of Americans over the age of 15 who took a survey recalling every minute of a day in 2020.***</span>

     100. What are some interesting findings?
 Be prepared to share. <span style="color:grey">***Answers will vary.***</span>